 “Acting Adjutant General if the Army”

 When he returned to the United States on the U.S.S.
-Hugh Rodman – arriving at San Francisco on October 3, 1945 – he was sent to Letterman General Hospital for more medical treatment.
+Hugh Rodman he arrived in San Francisco on October 3, 1945.
+From the docks, he was sent to Letterman General Hospital for more medical treatment.
+From there. he was transferred to a hospital closer to home.
 Herb returned to Evansville after the war, and when he arrived home, he learned that his parents had moved to Janesville.

 Herb was discharged from the Army on April 26, 1946, and married Majorie Hayne on June 1, 1946.
 The couple became the parents of two children.
 He worked as an electrician and served three terms as the president of Local #890 of the International Brotherhood of Electrical Workers in Janesville.